cgrail/arAnalytics/tutorial/readme.md

 ## Step 4: Run the app on your Desktop and WebXR Viewer

-Open “index.html”
-Press “run“ button
+Open “webapp/index.html”; Press “run“ button.

 Expected behavior:

-You should see a UI5 application with lines for the x,y and z axis.
+You should see a UI5 application with lines for the x (red), y (green) and z (blue) axis.
 With your mouse you can navigate through the 3D space.

 ![Initial version](images/step4.png)